Cisco Email Security (ESA) Reviews

-If you previously used a different solution, which one did you use and why did you switch?We switched to using IronPort because it gives us a second line of defense from spam, phishing, and all the other problem emails.
+Which solution did I use previously and why did I switch?We switched to using IronPort because it gives us a second line of defense from spam, phishing, and all the other problem emails.
 One of the reasons was that there was a major spike in the number of… more»

 What other advice do I have?Having a good understanding of the product helps in the implementation process, so do some upfront training before you adopt the product.
 Be closely involved with Cisco support or the Cisco… more»

 Which other solutions did I evaluate?We did evaluate other options, but it was a long time ago so I'm not sure I can remember which other options we considered.

 What is most valuable?One of the nicest things is that parts of it are highly intuitive.
 For instance, black-listing, white-listing, and things of that nature are very easy to do and they're very intuitive.
 You wouldn't… more»

 How has it helped my organization?One of the things that I like most is that, since we do have a Cisco Enterprise agreement - we have a lot of Cisco products - we're able to consolidate reporting a lot better.
 Reportability is a lot… more»